SeisSol/SeisSol/Documentation/supermuc.rst

    ssh-keygen -t rsa

 5. Go to https://github.com/settings/ssh, add a new SSH key, pasting the public key you just created on supermuc  ~/.ssh/id_rsa.pub.
-Logout of supermuc and log back in (ssh supermuc2). you should now be able to clone SeisSol using:
+Logout of supermuc and log back in (ssh supermucNG).
+You should now be able to clone SeisSol using:

 ::